CNC

 However may I wish you good luck.
 I found that rolling my own CNC was been lots of fun.

-Also: Watchout for the
+Also: Watchout for the popups

 designated by the dotty underline as they are often used to clarify points.
-Also when I refer to 'the archive' it is the place where I zipped up lots of miscellaneous files and pictures that are relevant.
+Also when I refer to 'the archive' that is the place where I zipped up lots of miscellaneous files and pictures that are relevant.
 Download archive.zip.
 The usual caveats apply especially with 3D printer stuff but as you get the openSCAD source and the STL files so you should be able to work it out.
 I didn't include the GCODE as isn't much use unless you sneak into my workshop and steal my printers because it is heavily optimised.
 Feel free to take off my logo and put on your own.

 CNC, strategy, 42 and the Z axis